South Florida Bulls: Women's track and field

 The Bulls women's track & field team has won three indoor and three outdoor conference championships, along with producing 43 individual indoor, 4 relay indoor, 59 individual outdoor and 10 relay outdoor conference champions.

 The USF women's track & field team has produced four Olympians: Damu Cherry of the United States in 2008, Dayana Octavien of Haiti in 2008, Sasha Springer-Jones of Trinidad and Tobago in 2008, and Zahira Allers-Liburd of Saint Kitts and Nevis in 2024.

 Volleyball

 The women's volleyball team was founded in 1972.
 The Bulls have made the NCAA Tournament seven times and won 19 combined conference regular season and tournament championships, the most of any USF women's teams.

 Former USF volleyball player Jolene Shepardson is the current head coach.

-Future varsity sports

-On November 10, 2021, USF athletic director Michael Kelly announced that two new women's varsity sports would be created in the coming years.
-The sports were later revealed to be women's lacrosse (set to begin during the 2024–25 school year) and women's beach volleyball (set to begin during the 2025–26 school year).